Last Updated on September 21, 2022

 Mount Mitchell Scenic Drive

-52 Miles | NC 128, Blue Ridge Parkway, NC 80, US 19
+- Roads: NC 128, Blue Ridge Parkway, NC 80, US 19

 Reaching the top of Mount Mitchell requires taking one of the best road trips in North Carolina.
 You’ll climb thousands of feet in your car through the South Toe River Valley on the way up, too.